Continuing To Protect Your Data

 Derby Theatre has always been dedicated to protecting customers’ data and personal information, and we want you to know that this respect for your data and privacy is continuing as we adapt to the requirements of the new regulations.

-Remember, you can change your preferences anytime by visiting the Preference Centre or calling the Box Office on 01332 593939.
+Remember, you can change your preferences anytime by logging into your theatre account (Contact Preferences tab) or calling the Box Office on 01332 593939.

 The University of Derby Theatre Limited (Derby Theatre) is a registered charity that produces and presents theatre productions and delivers a range of educational and community activities that benefit adults and children in Derby, Derbyshire and beyond.
 Derby Theatre and its parent company, University of Derby, are committed to protecting your personal information and respecting your privacy.
 We want to maintain the trust and confidence of every one of our audience members, learners, supporters and associates, as well as everyone who uses the Derby Theatre website.